 This culminates in worrying declarations that betray a very loose relationship between Dynneson and his source material.
 Statements such as this should have given peer-reviewers concern: “In addition to the ancient sources, historians have included material on [Roman] religion as early as Cicero, and many others down through the ages” (p.
 33).
 These are compared with the earlier mentioned authors, Livy, Dionysius of Halicarnassus, and Plutarch.
 I find it absurd to describe these three authors as “the ancient sources” in comparison to Cicero who was consul before Dionysius was born and sometime around the year of Livy’s birth, and who died at least one-hundred years before Plutarch was even born!

 It is surprising, in light of the reliance on secondary sources, and given the period and topic under examination, that there is not a single non-anglophone entry in the bibliography.
 As the author wanted to examine civic identities, I am flabbergasted to not find in the bibliography Stéphane Bourdin’s Les peuples de l’Italie préromaine.
 Identités, territoires et relations inter-ethniques en Italie centrale et septentrionale (VIIIe-Ier s. ac.
 J.-C.) (2012), or even Carmine Ampolo’s “La città riformata e l’organizzazione centuriata.
-Lo spazio, il tempo, il sacro nella nuova realtà urbana,”Show Now available in A. Giardina and A. Schiavone, Storia di Roma (1999), pp.49-85. among many others.
+Lo spazio, il tempo, il sacro nella nuova realtà urbana” (now available in A. Giardina and A. Schiavone, Storia di Roma (1999), pp.49-85), among many others.
 Dynneson’s thinking on certain topics, especially the function of Roman gentes and the curiae would have been enhanced by consulting Christopher Smith’s The Roman Clan: The Gens from Ancient Ideology to Modern Anthropology (2006).

 The reliance on modern works, rather than ancient evidence, led Dynneson to almost copy lines from the authors he read.
 Take for instance this passage from chapter sixteen juxtaposed to that from one of his most-cited sources.
 In discussing the names of the Roman gentes, Dynneson’s sentence reads “names also were associated with geographical regions and also specific geographical features (Oppius, Caelius, Vibennius, and so forth)” (p.
 285).
 While R.E.
-Mitchell wrote “names are associated with obvious regions or with geographical features – Oppius, Caelius, and Vibennius – but the origins of most names remains obscure.”Show R.E.
+Mitchell wrote “names are associated with obvious regions or with geographical features – Oppius, Caelius, and Vibennius – but the origins of most names remains obscure” (R.E.
 Mitchell, Patricians and Plebians: The Origin of the Roman State (1990), p.
-50. It should be noted that in Dynneson’s book this line, and its paragraph, feels like a non-sequitur and that it belongs in the previous section of the chapter.
+50).
+It should be noted that in Dynneson’s book this line, and its paragraph, feels like a non-sequitur and that it belongs in the previous section of the chapter.

 There are too many places where either confusion or misunderstanding hampers the author’s arguments to single out all of them.
 There are a few passages, however, that I would like to point out as examples (although I will admit these were chosen fairly arbitrarily).